-Response Response Percent Total 23 My local pharmacy provides an excellent service with friendly staff and a knowledgeable pharmacist who is happy to discuss my medication and offer advice where applicable.
+20. Is there anything else you would like to tell us about your experience of your local pharmacy?
+Response Percent Response Total 23 My local pharmacy provides an excellent service with friendly staff and a knowledgeable pharmacist who is happy to discuss my medication and offer advice where applicable.
 There are many occasions I would prefer to visit my local pharmacist rather than my local GP surgery.
 He would be sorely missed.
-24 It is good that I now with Covid 19 I can have my medicines delivered to my home, safer and also because I have difficulties in walking.
-25 Some times the staff seem very stressed out 26 No 27 My local pharmacy is an essential part of my health team as I have a chronic health condition.
+24It is good that I now with Covid 19 I can hav medicines delivered to my home, safer and because I have difficulties in walking.
+25 Some times the staff seem ver y stressed ou ut 26 No 27 My local pharmacy is an essential part of my health team as I have a chronic health condition.
 They are outstanding in their service to me and the community they serve.
 They are trusted and respected by the community, and go above and beyond to ensure the health of the community.
-28 [pharmacy] is very helpful, and has knolagable staff 29 Always available to answer any medical questions.n 30 We need a third pharmacy in [area] as [pharmacy] seem to be slow and very busy, Well are busy too but service quicker.
+28 [pharmacy] is very helpful, and has knolagable staff 29 Always available to answer any medical questions.n 30 We need a third pharmacy i seem to be slow and very bus service quicker.
 31 [area] surgery offers a wonderful service. [pharmacist] and his staff are second to none and an asset to our village.
 32 It is slow regardless of how many customers they have.
 And I mean really slow.
-33 Flu vaccination obtained at pharmacy only due to lack of availability at GP surgery, the person administering it was not very good at it
+33 Flu vaccination obtained at ph of availability at GP surgery, the was not very good at it